Insights & Articles

 Featured Image

-Living alone can be empowering for older adults - but it also comes with challenges.
-From remembering medications to staying safe in an emergency, solo living as a senior can raise concerns for both …
+Living alone can be empowering for older adults, but it also comes with challenges.
+From remembering medications to staying safe in an emergency, solo living can raise concerns for both individuals and their families. …

 Featured Image